nimblehq/ios-templates/.github/wiki/Self-Hosted-Github-Actions.md

 ### Remote/Rental Hosted Runner

-These are remote machines available to use as infrastructure-as-a-service or platform-as-a-service.
+These are remote computers, available to use as infrastructure-as-a-service or platform-as-a-service.
 They are more suitable to host the Github Actions runner as they are guaranteed to be online (as per the service’s terms).
 Covered in this guide is as [MacStadium](http://macstadium.com/).
 Other services include:

 - [https://aws.amazon.com/ec2/instance-types/mac/](https://aws.amazon.com/ec2/instance-types/mac/)
 - [http://www.macincloud.com/](http://www.macincloud.com/)